 - Dawn the Packer

-These three superstars form the warehouse team at ‘Outer Heaven Retail’, fulfilling roughly 200 shipments a day from their 2000 square foot warehouse, with each order usually containing two items.
-Outer Heaven Retail are an apparel company, stocking 1000 SKUs and their warehouse is set out as below.
+These three superstars form the warehouse team at ‘Outer Heaven Retail’, a relatively small business fulfilling roughly 200 shipments a day from their 2000 square foot warehouse, with each order usually containing two items.
+Outer Heaven Retail are an apparel company, with around 1000 SKUs recorded in their inventory management software, and their warehouse is set out as below.

 To make the most efficient use of Brightpearl, you can also capture all of your warehouse locations, with up to four levels of hierarchy – Aisle, Shelf, Bin and Bay.